ocdladefense/appserver-car/README.md

     *  password: [the default root password is empty]
 4. Familiarize yourself with the user interface
 5. Create a new database; you can name it anything, but let's give preference to "ocdla"
+6. Optionally use phpMyAdmin to create a user with access to the new database
+    * A MySQL user consists of a username, password and a set of privileges for a given database or database.table combination.
-6. Identify the import functionality and either select the car.sql file for upload/import or copy and paste its contents into the phpMyAdmin interface; execute the import.
+7. Identify the import functionality and either select the car.sql file for upload/import or copy and paste its contents into the phpMyAdmin interface; execute the import.
+    * The car.sql imports both the new car table/schema and data (rows) into the database server.
-7. Use phpMyAdmin to browse the newly-imported data; validate that the data from car.sql was imported successfully.
+8. Use phpMyAdmin to browse the newly-imported data; validate that the data from car.sql was imported successfully.
+9. Configure the Appserver's config/config.php database section with the values for database name and username and password.

 ### Validate installation
 To validate installation of the car repo + data, navigate to http://appserver/car.